 of thousands of people, both local and tourists, visit daily.

-his supreme power over the nation.
-The northern section or the Inner Court was where he lived with his royal family.
-Until
+the emperor exercised his supreme power over the nation.
+The northern section or the Inner Court was where he lived with his

-1924 when the last emperor of China was driven from the Inner Court, fourteen emperors of the Ming dynasty and ten emperors
+royal family.
+Until 1924 when the last emperor of China was driven from the Inner Court, fourteen emperors of the Ming dynasty

-of the Qing dynasty had reigned here.
-Having been the imperial palace for some five centuries, it houses numerous rare treasures
+and ten emperors of the Qing dynasty had reigned here.
+Having been the imperial palace for some five centuries, it houses

-and curiosities although most of the Treasure was spirited out of the country to Taiwan by the retreating Kuomintang forces
+numerous rare treasures and curiosities although most of the Treasure was spirited out of the country to Taiwan by the retreating

-in 1949.
-Listed by UNESCO as a World Cultural Heritage Site in 1987, the Palace Museum is now one of the most popular tourist
+Kuomintang forces in 1949.
+Listed by UNESCO as a World Cultural Heritage Site in 1987, the Palace Museum is now one of the

 dates back to the Yuan Dynasty (1271-1368) and has